Sailing in the Netherlands

 Depending on the waters you sail on

-To prevent you from (accidentally) sailing on a water where a license if permitted (when you don’t have one) we always give you instructions and route advice before you start sailing.
+To prevent you from (accidentally) sailing on a water where a licence if permitted (when you don’t have one) we always give you instructions and route advice before you start sailing.
 This instruction is based on your personal sailing experience.

 Sailing in Germany